jjbailey/sentinal/README.md

     loglimit = 5G
     postcmd  = /usr/bin/zstd --rm -T0 %n 2>/dev/null

-This example does basically the same as above, but with on-the-fly compression (no intermediate files), and rotates the compressed log once it reaches 1G in size:
+This example does basically the same as above, but with on-the-fly compression (no intermediate files), and rotates the compressed log when it reaches 1G in size:

     [example]
     command  = /usr/bin/zstd -T0